Muthukumar-Subramaniam/server-hub/setup-home-lab-on-linux-worksation-with-qemu-kvm.md

-# Setup QEMU/KVM Based Virtual Home Lab on Linux Workstation
+# 🚀 Build Your Own QEMU/KVM Virtual Home Lab

-This guide walks you through setting up a fully functional VM provisioning virtual lab using QEMU/KVM and tools from the [server-hub](https://github.com/Muthukumar-Subramaniam/server-hub) repository.
+Transform your Linux workstation into a powerful, automated virtual datacenter!
+This guide will help you create a fully functional VM provisioning lab using QEMU/KVM and enterprise-grade automation tools from the [server-hub](https://github.com/Muthukumar-Subramaniam/server-hub) repository.

+**What you'll get:**
+- 🎯 Automated VM provisioning via PXE boot & golden images
+- 🌐 Dynamic DNS management for your local domain
+- 🔧 Full infrastructure-as-code automation
+- 💻 Professional datacenter experience on your workstation

 ---

-## Step 1 – Clone the `server-hub` repository
+## 📥 Step 1 – Clone the Repository

+Let's start by grabbing the automation tools:

 ```bash
 sudo mkdir -p /server-hub